mkinteh2012-glitch/Platformer_makeyourownconsole/Console/ConsoleJournal.md

 Today i did some searching on Ebay and amazon to find the PC i needed first i found it for 80 then i saw the same for 60 so this is really good next i finally gotta do case.
 Time 1h

 1/25
 Case
-Ok so the ccase will be laptop style and the screen will mount on to a velco strap so i got fugured out spent 2 hours trying to find good dimension but settled on amazon spent an hour on reasech and 30 or wiring and cable organization
+Ok so the ccase will be laptop style and the screen will mount on to a velco strap so i got fugured out spent 2 hours trying to find good dimension but settled on amazon spent an hour on reasech and another hour on wiring and cable organization
+Time: 4h

+1/26
+BOM
+This is too expensive so for the rest of the month everyday for one hour imma gonna go parts searching, got price to 300 today!
+Time: 1h

+1/27
+BOM 2
+This is too expensive so for the rest of the month everyday for one hour imma gonna go parts searching todays was boring couldn't reduce price still 300 . . .
-Time: 3h
+Time: 1h